-Consider a hypothetical scenario of an internal medicine practice that has not implemented an annual prescription renewal process.
-This practice has 1,000 patients with chronic illness with an average of five medications per patient.
-Every year, each patient makes an average of two calls per prescription.
-Each call lasts about two minutes.
-These factors result in more than 300 hours of physician and staff time spent on prescription renewals per year.
+Consider a hypothetical scenario of an internal medicine practice that has not implemented an annual synchronized prescription renewal process.
+This practice has 1000 patients with chronic illness, with an average of 5 medications per patient.
+Every year, each patient makes an average of 2 calls per prescription.
+Each call lasts about 2 minutes.
+These factors result in more than 300 hours of physician and team member time spent on prescription renewals per year.

-Should I only include patients who are seen once a year in the annual prescription renewal process?
+Should I only include patients seen once a year in the annual synchronized prescription renewal process?

 Not necessarily.
-Patients are seen as medically necessary throughout the year.
-Medications are reviewed at each of these visits.
+Patients are seen throughout the year as medically necessary.
+Medications are reviewed at each visit.
 Prescriptions may be modified and/or added.
-For consistency, prescriptions are written for 90 days with four refills.
-It is not necessary to calculate the number of refills needed to last until the next annual comprehensive care visit because all prescriptions will be synchronized then.
+For consistency, prescriptions are written for 90 days with 4 refills.
+This way, you do not need to calculate the number of refills to last until the next annual comprehensive care visit because all prescriptions will be synchronized then.

 How do I manage patients starting new medications that require close follow-up and/or modification, such as antihypertensives or antidepressants?

-Patients are still followed closely based on their medical needs.
-If their medication is modified, a new prescription is sent to the pharmacy along with a notification indicating that it replaces a previous prescription.
-If no changes are made, no additional process is required if the maximum number of refills were included in the initial prescription.
+You are still following patients closely based on their medical needs.
+If their medication is modified, send a new prescription to the pharmacy along with a notification indicating that it replaces a previous prescription.
+No additional process is required if there are no changes and if the maximum number of refills were included in the initial prescription.

-If our practice uses prescription renewals as appointment reminders to encourage patients to come back for an interval visit, will implementation of an annual prescription renewal process lead to more “no shows”?
+Suppose our practice uses prescription renewals as appointment reminders to encourage patients to come back for an interval visit.
+Will implementing an annual prescription renewal process lead to more “no shows”?

-Some states allow physicians to prescribe medications to last more than one year.
-However, in states that don't, physician practices may want to partner with state medical associations to support policies that would lengthen prescription durations.
-If your state does not allow a prescription that lasts longer than one year, scheduling patients for their annual comprehensive care visit as close to one year after the previous annual visit as possible is the best way to minimize calls to the practice for medications to help patients “carry over” until their upcoming visit.
+Some states allow physicians to prescribe medications to last more than 1 year.
+If your state is not one of them, help patients “carry over” until their upcoming visit by scheduling their annual comprehensive care visit before the 1-year mark after the previous annual visit.
+This approach is the best way to minimize calls to the practice for medications in the interim.
 Setting up next year's annual appointment at the conclusion of this year's annual appointment can help.

 Can I annually renew mail-order prescriptions?